techstreams/techstreams.github.io/_posts/2015-05-01-calendar-confirmations-workflow.md

 1. The workflow continues by searching calendar events matching the date range and displays an event list which matches the criteria.
 Select one or more events and click *Done* at the top of the selection dialog.

 1. The workflow will loop through the selected events, composing an email confirmation for each.
-If there are participants listed on the event, their email addresses will display in a selection dialog.
+If there are participants on the event, their email addresses will display in a selection dialog.
 Select one or more recipients from the list to have them automatically added in the ***to*** field of the email and click *Done* to continue.
 The calendar event title will be automatically entered as the email subject line.

 1. After the email has been composed it will display for a final inspection.
 Modify the email as needed and send.